 1. It’s not their life, it's yours!
 You're the one who will have to live with the decisions you make, not them.

 2. People’s thoughts change every day.
 You have probably noticed how you can change your mind from time to time.
 Maybe you've thought about how you don't see something the same way you did a couple of years ago.
 The great news is… Other people are just like you!
 Today they say one thing, but tomorrow they may believe something completely different.
 And this is normal; life goes on, things change.
 Plus, discussion and debates also can change people's minds and that is okay too.

 3. Others don’t care as much as you think.
 People have their own problems and their own lives to worry about.

 4. What’s right for them may be wrong for you.
 We're all different and you're unique, so only you know best what you need.

-An apparent fear of judgement can also be a way to avoid fear of failure—it can sometimes be easier to believe you’re not doing something because you don’t want to displease others than to accept that you’re scared.
+An apparent fear of judgment can also be a way to avoid the fear of failure.
+It can sometimes be easier to believe you’re not doing something because you don’t want to displease others than to accept that you’re scared.

 Understand the roots of these messages, and think about how you can reject those messages.

 It may not be easy to get rid of the limiting beliefs that are holding you back, but you can do it!

 When it comes to judgments that really are conferred on you by others and not yourself, it can be so helpful to see why people judge.
 The crucial message here is that a person’s judgmental, critical or negative attitude says so much more about them than it does about you.